Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Vestiges of the Roman RoadVestiges of the Roman Road

-The Way comes out to the pavement, shown below and to a soccer field, after about 3/4 kilometer on the path.
-It turns left onto this grooved pavement.
+The Way comes out to the pavement and to a soccer field, after about 3/4 kilometer along the path.
+It turns left onto this grooved pavement, below.

-Follow Pavement After Soccer FieldFollow Grooved Pavement After Soccer Field
+Follow Grooved Pavement After Soccer FieldFollow Grooved Pavement After Soccer Field

 Right Turn to Continue on the Roman RoadRight Turn to Continue on the Roman Road